nazeer-ahmed-dev/Full_Stack_Development/Internet/Internet.md

      switches and communication links.
 ISPs provide a variety of types of network access to the end systems, including residential broadband access such as cable modem or DSL, high-speed local area network access, wireless access, and 56 kbps dial-up modem access.
 ISPs also provide Internet access to content providers, connecting Web sites directly to the Internet.
-The Internet is all about connecting end systems to each other, so the ISPs that provide access to end systems must also be interconnected.
+The Internet is all about connecting end systems to each other, so the ISPs that provide access to end systems must also be interconnected.
 These lower-tier ISPs are interconnected through national and international upper-tier ISPs such as Level 3 Communications, AT&T, Sprint, and NTT.
 An upper-tier ISP consists of high-speed routers interconnected with high-speed fiber-optic links.
 Each ISP network, whether upper-tier or lower-tier, is managed independently, runs the IP protocol (see below), and conforms to certain